Mark-Tomlinson/markup-by-attribute-for-woocommerce/readme.txt

 = 3.10.4 =
 Build 202207.01
-* FIX: Correct floating point conversion error for percentage markups over four digits long (< -1,000, > +1,000).
+* FIX: Correct floating-point conversion error for percentage markups over four digits long (< -1,000, > +1,000).

 = 3.10.3 =
 Build 202205.01
 * MAINTENANCE: Extensive clean-up.
-* MAINTENANCE: Used wc-price() function instead of DIY formatting for better compatability.
+* MAINTENANCE: Used wc-price() function instead of DIY formatting for better compatibility.
 * MAINTENANCE: Tested with PHP 8.0.15 and updated `PHP tested up to:` information.
 * MAINTENANCE: Tested with WordPress 5.9 and updated `Tested up to:` information.
 * MAINTENANCE: Tested with WooCommerce 6.1.1 and updated `WC tested up to:` information.